Bukama/flywaytest/README.md

 So when working on a schema only the profile's name and the password must be passed.
 The password can even be stored in a personal `settings.xml`, but of course it then should be encrypted using [Maven's password encryption](https://maven.apache.org/guides/mini/guide-encryption.html).

+The three default variation only work, when the same credentials are used everywhere, see [_Flyway_ FAQ: Multiple schemas](https://flywaydb.org/documentation/faq#multiple-schemas).
+Of course, the schema name(s) must be defined (e.g. by using the `schemas` property), when working on another user's schema.
+In this example the schemaowner is used for migration, resulting in using the schemaowner's schema.

 **How to connect to Oracle databases?**

 As the API is plain JAVA, it is possible to use a regular JDBC connection: `jdbc:oracle:thin:@//<host>:<port>/<service>`